saucelabs/sauce-docs/docs/testrunner-toolkit/ide-integrations/vscode.md

 ## JSON Schema Validation

 Visual Studio Code can help you edit the `saucectl` configuration files by providing helpful suggestions, autocompletion and docs; all without having to leave the IDE.
-Our JSON schema is published to the [JSON Schema Store](https://www.schemastore.org/json/) which is made available to Visual Studio Code.
+Our JSON schema is published to the [JSON Schema Store](https://www.schemastore.org/json/), which is made available to Visual Studio Code.

 By default, JSON Schema validation *only* works with JSON files, not YAML.
 So make sure to have the YAML extension installed or this will not work.

-Next, ensure that the YAML Extension downloads schemas automatically from the Schema Store.
-Simply check the Visual Studio Code settings and verify that `yaml.schemaStore.enable` is set to `true`.
-Please add this entry to the settings, if you can't find it.
+Ensure that the YAML Extension downloads schemas automatically from the Schema Store by checking the Visual Studio Code settings to confirm that `yaml.schemaStore.enable` is set to `true`.
+If this entry does not exist, add it.

 If your `saucectl` config yaml is stored in a `.sauce/` folder, Visual Studio Code will automatically apply the schema to all yaml files contained in that folder and no further action is required.

-You should now be able to see the docs for various attributes
+You should now be able to see the docs for various attributes:
 <img src={useBaseUrl('img/stt/vscode-yaml-docs.png')} alt="Visual Studio Code YAML Attribute Description" />

 and have autocompletion ready at your fingertips!